curl/everything-curl/libcurl-http-requests.md

 ## Customize HTTP request headers

-When libcurl issues HTTP requests as part of performing the data transfers you've asked it to, it will of course send them off with a set of HTTP headers that are suitable for fulfilling the task given to it.
+When libcurl issues HTTP requests as part of performing the data transfers you have asked it to, it will of course send them off with a set of HTTP headers that are suitable for fulfilling the task given to it.

 If just given the URL "http://localhost/file1.txt", libcurl 7.51.0 would send